Neues vom Süderhof

 Neues vom Süderhof (lit.
-"News from the Suderhof") is a German children's television series.
-The heart of the series is the five Brendel children who live on the Süderhof farm.
+News from the Suderhof) is a German children's television series.
+The series centers around the five Brendel children who live on the Süderhof farm.
 Dr. Günther Brendel is a veterinarian, and his wife Sonia is an author who is writing a book about parenting.
 They live with their two daughters, Bimbo and Molle, and next-door live Grandma and Grandpa Brendel.
 After Günther's brother and sister-in-law are killed in a plane crash, Sonia and Günther adopt their children, Dany, Peggy, and Benny.
 Thus, the series chronicles the experiences of these five children and their lives on the Süderhof farm.

-The series was very popular with children and early youths in Germany and was re-aired multiple times.
+The series was very popular with children and young adults in Germany and was re-aired multiple times.
 Many episodes were also shown on the popular children's entertainment show Tigerenten Club.